10 Friendly German News Sites That Are Just Right for Learners

 Keeping up with the news in German teaches you a lot of interesting and practical vocabulary.

 It also teaches you about the culture and current events in the country or countries whose language you’re studying.

 There are plenty of flexible, well-rounded news resources that are specifically targeted toward German learners, plus well-known ones for native speakers.

-Check out our list below of five news outlets that will help you learn German from the comfort of home, and you’ll be discussing current events with your German friends before you know it.
+Check out our list below of several news outlets that will help you learn German from the comfort of home.